-Nadezda often looks to natural forms for inspiration, which reflects her connection to nature and concern for its survival in light of anthropogenic impacts on species and ecosystems.
-She is particularly drawn to illuminating forms that are seemingly mundane and easily overlooked, seeking to highlight their intrinsic significance as well to impart new meanings.
+I am drawn to imagery where the physicality of the handmade object impacts the viewer’s experience and the medium itself shapes the storytelling.
+I often look to natural forms for inspiration, which reflects my connection to nature and concern for its survival in light of anthropogenic impacts on species and ecosystems.
+I am particularly drawn to illuminating forms that are seemingly mundane and easily overlooked, seeking to highlight their intrinsic significance as well as to impart new meanings.

-Over the years, Nadezda has focused on developing a distinct visual language using wet plate collodion, painting inner landscapes and conjuring up moods and metaphors.
-The fluidity of her chosen medium allows her to experiment, push boundaries and make the process her own.
-She welcomes the challenge of confronting the technical aspects and seeks the suspense inherent in working with chemistry that is in a constant state of flux.
+Over the years, I have focused on developing a distinct visual language using wet plate collodion, painting inner landscapes and conjuring up moods and metaphors.
+The fluidity of my chosen medium allows me to experiment and push photographic boundaries, in a pursuit to reveal the ordinary as something mysterious and extraordinary.